The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Appendix A. Proof of Theorem

-Now we consider the conditional covariance $\Sigma_G(i,j \mid S)$ where $i$ and $j$ are non-neighbours, and $S$ is the $\gamma$-local d-separator, as defined above.
-Through conditioning on $S$, we have that covariance is only induced through treks of length greater than $\gamma$, as referenced in the main paper \citep{trek}.
+First, suppose that $\sigma^2_i = 1$ for all $i$.
+We consider the conditional covariance $\Sigma_G(i,j \mid S)$ where $i$ and $j$ are non-neighbours, and $S$ is the $\gamma$-local d-separator, as defined above.
+Let $\pi$ denote a d-connecting path between $i$ and $j$ of length $l(\pi)$, and $\rho_1, \ldots, \rho_l$ denote the edge weights along the path.
+By conditioning on $S$, we have that covariance is only induced through d-connecting paths of length greater than $\gamma$, as referenced in the main paper.
 Then,

 Therefore:

 Now, suppose that not all $\sigma^2_i = 1$.
 Then, let $\sigma^2_{max} = \max_i \sigma^2_i$.
 We have:

 Finally, we have $|\rho(i,j \mid S)| = \cfrac{|\Sigma_G(i,j \mid S)|}{\sqrt{\Sigma_G(i,i \mid S) \Sigma_G(j,j \mid S)}} = O(\beta^\gamma)$ by Assumption 2, since the conditional variances are functions of the marginal variances, which are bounded.